 - Software must be actively maintained and recently updated by the vendor.

 - Software should be in full production release (e.g. not a beta version).

 - Software must work within the current campus environment.

 - Software must meet all JMU Campus Technology standards and pass a risk assessment.
 (See University Policies 1201, 1202, 1204, 1205, and 1214 and the Higher Education Community Vendor Assessment Toolkit (HECVAT))

-- The librarian or instructional designer/educational technology instructor will work with the departmental representative to submit a brief justification as to why the requested solution is needed and why it is the most suitable solution.
+- The liaison librarian, instructional designer, or Libraries’ technical support team member will work with the departmental representative to submit a brief justification as to why the requested solution is needed and why it is the most suitable solution.